 How do I make a request for housing accommodations?

-Visit the Housing Accommodations Procedures and Guidelines page on the Accessibility Services website and complete a Housing Accommodation Request Form online.
+Visit the Housing Accommodations Procedures and Guidelines page and complete a Housing Accommodation Request Form online.
 Note the due dates for processes.
 Decisions for housing accommodations are made by Residential Life, Accessibility Services, Counseling and Student Health Services.

 Are there career and internship services?